treytipton/treytipton/README.md

 - 👋 Hi, I’m @treytipton
-- 🐯 I'm a student at Mizzou!
+- 🐯 I'm a sophomore at Mizzou!
-- 🌱 I’m currently learning C
+- 🌱 I am taking CS-2050, CS-3530, and ECE-2210.
-- 📫 How to reach me treytipto@outlook.com
+- 📫 How to reach me: treytipto@outlook.com

 <!---
 treytipton/treytipton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.